joshhovis/Entertainment-App/README.md

 -   Flexbox
 -   Mobile-first workflow
 -   FuseJS library (Fuzzy search)
+-   Clerk for authentication (including OAuth for Google and GitHub)
+-   Axios for API data fetching

-## MVP
+##

-Users should be able to:
+### Users should be able to:

 -   View the optimal layout for the app depending on their device's screen size
 -   See hover states for all interactive elements on the page
 -   Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
 -   Add/Remove bookmarks from all movies and TV series
 -   Search for relevant shows on all pages
+-   Authenticate using Clerk, with custom auth flow and OAuth support for Google and GitHub

 ### Future Enhancements

--   Personalized pages for each movie/show with additional data.
+-   Collections page for users to create collections and save items to them
--   Fetch data from an API instead of hard-coded values in a JSON.
+-   Fetch more results from the API and implement pagination
--   Implement user authentication
-    -   Page to edit user info (Change name, email, password, etc)
-        -   CRUD
+-   Filter results on the pages by different queries such as genre, release date, etc.
-    -   Ability to create personal collections
+-   Ability to leave reviews on items that are viewable by anyone
-        -   CRUD

 ## Author